-THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of chapter F. Recommended Herbicides
+THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of Chapter F. Recommended Herbicides

-- 1. Identify the weeds in each field and select recommended herbicides.
-More information is available in the "Herbicide Effectiveness on Common Weeds in Vegetables" (Table E-3) in chapter E Pest Management. - 2.
-Minimize herbicide resistance development.
+1. Identify the weeds in each field and select recommended herbicides.
+More information is available in the "Herbicide Effectiveness on Common Weeds in Vegetables" (Table E-3) in Chapter E Pest Management.

+2. Minimize herbicide resistance development.
 Identify the herbicide mode of action group number and follow recommended good management practices; bolded group numbers in tables below are herbicides at higher risk for selecting resistant weed populations.
 Include non-chemical weed control whenever possible.

 1. Soil-A 1.
-Soil-Applied (Preemergence) Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 7 Lorox 50DF Linex 4L 1.5 to 3 lb/A 1.5 to 3 pt/A linuron 0.75 to 1.5 lb/A ı 24

--Apply right after seeding, but before crop emergence.
-Plant seed at least 0.5 inch deep.
+Soil-Applied (Preemergence) Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 7 Lorox 50DF Linex 4L 1.5 to 3 lb/A 1.5 to 3 pt/A linuron 0.75 to 1.5 lb/A 24 ht after seeding, but before at least 0.5 inch deep.